 In the Newspapers and Family History Reading Rooms you will find material specifically related to family history including a number of guide books that focus on researching specific countries or regions.These guides are a great place to start as they often include historical information about the country and details on how and where you can access such key resources as land records, parish registers, census data and birth, death and marriage records.
 Unfortunately we don't have reference books for every country or region as, for many countries, very little has actually been published.

 The Library also holds an excellent collection of world history books.
 Once you know where your ancestors hailed from, we suggest you read a history of that country, region or town or try and find a published family history from that region.
 As you progress with your research think about what life was like at that time your ancestors lived and look at the political, social, religious or economic situation that may have affected their lives.

 The best way to see what's available in the Library is to search our catalogue for the title of a specific publication or to do a keyword search and browse through resources on a particular topic.
-Watch this video for a step by step guide to searching the catalogue.

 The following examples show the type of searches or search terms you can use to find relevant material:

 Here are just a few of our titles that focus on researching your overseas ancestors.
 They are all available in the Newspapers & Family History Reading Rooms.

 This research guide was developed in 2008 by Christopher Wade, formerly of the Genealogy team.
 This bibliography contains a detailed list of publications and websites relevant to Chinese Australian family history research.

 WorldCat.org lets you search the collections of thousands of libraries from around the world.
 Use it to find an item of interest and then locate a library near you that holds it, or request it, on inter library loan, through your local public library.